AFakhriddinov/Capstone-project/README.md

 # 📖 JavaScript Capstone Project <a name="about-project"></a>

 This project was built as a group capstone project with HTML, CSS, and JavaScript.
 The project is about movie items.
+For a detailed description of the project visit this [link](https://drive.google.com/file/d/14PaU6iHXjjZoYY8YJtac8seiY8dlAB9W/view?usp=share_link) to watch a demo video

 ## 🛠 Built With <a name="built-with"></a>
 - HTML, CSS